NeneWang/learn-programming/blog/2022-6-9-fitting-multiple-courses.md

 Requirements:
 - Needs a Windows/Mac Laptop
-- Have learn Python or Java first/
+- Have learn Python or Java first
 - Python for boring stuff Automation
 - Python Advanced
 - Hardware and Robotics
 - Data Science & Artificial Intelligence
 - Hacking 101
-- Project 101 - You design your own programming project and work on it.
-(I recommend at least taking 2 classess with me before this.)
 - Competitive Programming
 - Cracking your code Interview
 - Game Development using Unity

+### Advanced

+Requirements:
+- Take at least 2 courses with me
+- 1 course must been either Java/Python

+- Project 101 - You design your own programming project and work on it.
+(I recommend at least taking 2 classess with me before this.)
+- Backend Development + Databases or Full Stack Development